stellar-deprecated/solar/docs/css-guide.md

 User defined namespace:
 - **`u-`**: User defined utilities
 - **`r-`**: Responsive utilities

+## Verbosity
+Solar aims to keep names understandable for people who are new to using solar or are not familiar with many English abbreviations.
+Spell out words instead of using acronyms so that the full meaning can be easily understood.

+For example, use `background` instead of `bg`.

 ## Format
 * Use one discrete selector per line in multi-selector rulesets.